fluentassertions/fluentassertions.aspnetcore.mvc/README.md

 ## Getting Started

 Write a unit test for your controller using one of the [supported test frameworks][fa-frameworks].
-For exampe with NUnit:
+For example with NUnit:

 ```` C#
 [Test]